Since the 1970s, neither Whanganui region nor the city has grown fast, but a series of initiatives has helped both to hold their own.

 In 1984 Suzuki New Zealand’s head office was established in Whanganui, and the city opened its first tertiary educational institution, the Wanganui Regional Community College.

-New Whanganui firms include Axiam Group, which has made precision metal and plastic components for high-tech products since the early 1990s.
-Q-West, set up in 1994, makes steel and aluminium boats, and provides marine engineering services.
+Newer Whanganui firms include AXIAM Group, which has made precision metal and plastic components for high-tech products since the early 1990s.
+Q-West Boat Builders, set up in 1994, makes steel and aluminium craft, and provides marine engineering services.

 Restructuring and job losses